rx290/MSDS_Bahria/ML_Finals_Notes.md

     When: Hidden layers are used when the problem requires learning complex patterns or relationships, such as image recognition or natural language processing.

+    Here's a rewritten version of your text on hidden layers, incorporating concepts and explanations from the slides:

+Hidden Layers: Unlocking Complex Patterns

+    Hidden layers are the intermediate layers in a neural network, situated between the input and output layers.
+These layers play a crucial role in enabling the network to learn complex patterns and relationships within the data.

+    Why Hidden Layers?

+    The training data directly specifies the desired output for the output layer.
+However, the behavior of the hidden layers is not explicitly defined.
+Instead, the learning algorithm must determine how to utilize these layers to produce the desired output.
+This is why they are called "hidden" layers – the training data doesn't provide explicit instructions for each individual layer.

+    How Hidden Layers Work

+    Consider a 3-layer neural network with one input layer, two hidden layers, and one output layer.
+Each hidden layer consists of multiple nodes (neurons) that receive inputs from the previous layer, perform computations, and then send the output to the next layer.

+    The number of weights in this model can be calculated by multiplying the number of inputs by the number of nodes in each layer:

+    - Input to Hidden Layer 1: 3 inputs × 4 nodes = 12 weights
+    - Hidden Layer 1 to Hidden Layer 2: 4 nodes × 4 nodes = 16 weights
+    - Hidden Layer 2 to Output Layer: 4 nodes × 1 output = 4 weights

+    Total weights: 12 + 16 + 4 = 32

+    In addition to weights, each layer also has biases, which are constants added to the weighted sum.
+The total number of parameters to learn is:

+    - Number of weights: 32
+    - Number of biases: 4 (Hidden Layer 1) + 4 (Hidden Layer 2) + 1 (Output Layer) = 9
+    - Total parameters: 32 + 9 = 41

+    When to Use Hidden Layers?

+    Hidden layers are essential when working with complex problems that require learning intricate patterns or relationships, such as:

+    - Image recognition
+    - Natural language processing
+    - Speech recognition

+    By incorporating hidden layers into your neural network, you can enable the model to learn and represent complex data structures, leading to improved performance and accuracy.

 ### Deep Learning

     Deep learning refers to neural networks with multiple hidden layers.
 These networks can learn hierarchical representations of data, enabling them to solve complex problems like image and speech recognition.